 The evolution of language takes time, and we’re open to waiting for the adoption of this one or the transition into the next one.

 Speaking of which, wait no further, gente hermosa!!
-As expected, all new terms are challenged, and Latinx is no exception.
-Wait – remember that Spanish language critique?
-Turns out a lot of people respect that critique, and in an effort to be the everlasting people of peace (that didn’t go well for our ancestors…), the term Latine can be more easily integrated into the pronunciation of Spanish.
-So now the gender-neutral term is pronounceable.
-Now it’s the wait and see game – will this newest label become widely adopted?
+Latine has entered the building.
+Pronounced LAA-TIN-AYE, and as expected, all new terms are challenged, making Latinx no exception.
+Remember that Spanish language critique?
+Turns out a lot of people respect that critique, and to be the everlasting people of peace (that didn’t go well for our ancestors…), the term Latine can be more easily integrated into the pronunciation of Spanish.
+So now the gender-neutral term is pronounceable and usable within the confines of the Spanish language.

 But hold up, hold up.
 According to the 2019 U.S. Census Bureau population estimate, among Hispanic subgroups (their word, not ours), Mexicans made up the largest group at 61.4 percent.
 Following with: Puerto Ricans (9.6 percent), Central Americans (9.8 percent), South Americans (6.4 percent), and Cubans (3.9 percent).
 So we would be remiss if we didn’t mention the OG label, Chicano.